SShahparnia/intelli-trainer/README.md

-# IntelliTrainer: Bicep Curl Repetition Tracker
+# IntelliTrainer: Fitness Motion & Repetition Tracker

-A lightweight real-time computer vision app using MediaPipe and OpenCV to track **bicep curls and hammer curls** for both arms using your webcam.
+A lightweight real-time computer vision app using MediaPipe and OpenCV to *CURRENTLY* track **bicep curls and hammer curls** for both arms using your webcam.

-Designed to run efficiently on macOS (Intel-based) with no GPU required.

 > **Note:** Current functionality is limited to **bicep motion tracking only**.
 Support for full-body workouts (e.g., squats, push-ups, shoulder presses) is under development.